MRYingLEE/AlgebraicNLP/README.md

+To use NLP machine learning model along with Algebra to solve symbolic mathematics problems in a more general and smarter way, compared to and inspired by the project facebookresearch/SymbolicMathematics (https://github.com/facebookresearch/SymbolicMathematics).

 # AlgebraicNLP
-When Algera meets NLP, NLP can be used to solve algera problems, algera can be used to solve NLP problem at the same time.
+When Algera meets NLP, NLP can be used to solve algebra problems, algebra can be used to solve NLP problem at the same time.

-# What can Algera bring to NLP?
+# What can Algebra bring to NLP?
-Algera can be used to describe semi-stuctured relation.
+Algebra can be used to describe semi-structured relation.
 Structured data, such as image, time series, can be described easily.
-None structured data, such as natual language, can be processed by NLP.
+None structured data, such as natural language, can be processed by NLP.
 Semi-structured data is hard to describe and process.

 ## Syntax tree can be used to describe the semi-structured data.